anupkhalam/detect_logo/README.md

 # Objective
-The objective is to Identify logo of Allianz in an image.
+The objective is to identify logo of Allianz in an image.

 # Architecture
 FasterRCNN

 # Installation
-1. Create a virtual environment
+1. Open a terminal and create a virtual environment
 2. Activate the virtual environment
-3. Copy the code from [Google drive](https://drive.google.com/file/d/12Dzx1yNaLZJZIFIfaHQvIIgohOckD9Hc/view?usp=sharing "Google drive") or clone this repository
+3. Copy the entire code with trained models from [Google drive](https://drive.google.com/file/d/12Dzx1yNaLZJZIFIfaHQvIIgohOckD9Hc/view?usp=sharing "Google drive") or clone this repository
 4. Change directory to be inside logo_detection

 `cd logo_detection`